rensouhou/dockyard/README.md

 # Dockyard

-An attempt to make the Kancolle API a little bit saner, and in the meanwhile make a modern implementation of a game companion addon.
+An attempt to make the KanColle API a little bit saner, and in the meanwhile make a modern implementation of a game companion addon.